eschoysman/Mapper/README.md

 The library is written in [Java 8][Java_8_link] with no external dependencies!

 ---
-<a href="intro"></a>
+<a href="lets-code"></a>

 ## Let's code!

 Just before looking to the first example, there is a little consideration to do: all destination classes of a mapping should have at least the empty public constructor, otherwise the `Mapper` will not be able to create a new instance to return.
-If the class cannot have such a constructor, see section "[Customize the mapping](#custom_mapping)" to find an alternative!
+If the class cannot have such a constructor, see section "[Customize the mapping](#customize-the-mapping)" to find an alternative!

 Now let's do some mappings!